CleanCut/mastering_errors/README.md

 ## Install Rust & Prepare Your Development Environment

 Rust is required for this course!
 The latest stable version is always recommended.
-See [the repository for the previous course] for instructions on how to install Rust, prepare your development environment, and helpful resources.
+See [the crash course readme] for instructions on how to install Rust, prepare your development environment, and helpful resources.

 ## Exercise

-Please clone this repository!
+- Please clone this repository!
 This exercise is designed as a Rust project for you to edit on your own computer.
+- Open your local copy of this directory in your favorite IDE or editor
+- Open up [`src/lib.rs`](src/lib.rs) and follow the instructions at the top of the file.

 ## Extra Resources